ToucanToco/toucan-client/README.md

 ## Sumerian goddess

-> Inanna was the Sumerian goddess of love, beauty, sex, desire, fertility, war, combat, and political power, equivalent to the Akkadian, Babylonian, and Assyrian goddess Ishtar.
-She was also the patron goddess of the Eanna temple at the city of Uruk, which was her main cult center.
-She was associated with the planet Venus and her most prominent symbols included the lion and the eight-pointed star.
+> Inanna was the Sumerian goddess of toucans, birds and data, obviously.